redhat-consulting/jbpm-ee/README.md

 jbpm-ee
 =======
-Enterprise Services for jBPM 6.
+Enterprise Services for jBPM 6 - DEPRECATED since BPMS 6.1.

 1) A "black box" approach to jBPM internals - The approach tries to black box jBPM, and provide 4 simple interfaces for integration: Process Services, Task Services, Work Item Services, and Rule Services.
 These same interfaces are shared and exposed as: Remote EJB, Local EJB, Rest, and SOAP.
   * Integration Mode - Embedded: https://github.com/redhat-consulting/jbpm-ee/wiki/Embedded-Mode